 |Certain cancers||Primary cancers such as leukemia and multiple myeloma, or secondary cancers which metastasise to the bone marrow can affect blood cell production because cancerous cells crowd out healthy stem cells.|

 Symptoms of anemia relate to a deficiency in the amount of oxygen (hypoxia) reaching cells within the body.

-- Yellow skin and mucus membranes (jaundice) – If the red blood cells are being destroyed (known as hemolysis) too quickly such as immune-mediated hemolytic anemia, heinz body hemolytic anemia, neonatal isoerythrolysis or certain parasites which destroy blood cells, bilirubin can build up causing the yellow discoloration.
+- Yellow skin and mucous membranes (jaundice): If the red blood cells are being destroyed (known as hemolysis) too quickly such as immune-mediated hemolytic anemia, Heinz body hemolytic anemia, neonatal isoerythrolysis or certain parasites which destroy blood cells, bilirubin can build up causing the yellow discolouration.

 - Rapid breathing and pulse (tachypnea).